Day 1: We backpacked from Onion Valley to camp at Flower Lake and also visited Matlock Lake

 This lake was absolutely beautiful, with deep blue water and plenty of big trout swimming along the shore.
 University Peak began dominating the views to the southwest.
 At the upper end of the lake was a huge flat-topped boulder, and we met some other hikers there.
 Everyone who hikes this trail stops on that rock.
 It was a perfect place for a photo-op, so we got ourselves in a posed picture while we had the chance.

 We arrived in camp and Vicki whipped up some dinner.
 We ate it while sitting near the shore of the lake.
-It was quite scenic.
+It was quite scenic, and there were hardly any mosquitoes, which amazed us.
 We watched the trout breaking the surface as they caught their own meal of hapless insects.
 All too soon, the sun descended behind the Sierra Crest and the temperature started to drop.

 We headed back to the tent and got dressed in our warm layers.
 Then we packed up the stove and kitchen and got the tent ready for the night.
 Our plan for tomorrow was to wake up well before dawn, eat a non-cooked breakfast, and hit the trail before the sun came up.
 We had a long, tough day of hiking ahead of us, and we wanted to get up and over the pass in the cool of the morning.
 Not every day could be like today, with lots of rests and naps and easy day-hikes.
 But I was fairly certain that there would be more than one nap in store for Vicki tomorrow, so I wasn’t worried at all.